FREE GUIDE: Download “The 5-Day Gut Reset Plan” – our most popular resource

 ADHD Nutritionist

 Attention, focus, and emotional regulation all have direct nutritional drivers: iron, zinc, omega-3s, and magnesium directly affect dopamine and noradrenaline.
-Jake builds ADHD-specific nutrition plans for children that address the biochemistry, not just the behaviour.
+Jake builds ADHD-specific nutrition plans for children and teenagers that address the biochemistry, not just the behaviour.

 Teenager Nutritionist

-Children Nutritionist
+Children’s Nutritionist

 The nutritional demands of growth, cognitive development, and hormonal maturation create requirements that are distinct, and in some cases dramatically higher, than adult needs.
 Iron, omega-3 DHA, zinc, calcium, vitamin D, and iodine are all critical at specific developmental stages in ways that don’t apply to adults.
 Clinical nutrition for young people requires age-specific, development-aware expertise.